ENJOY THE MUDDY VOLCANOES AND UNIREA SALT MINE IN A DAY TOUR FROM BUCHAREST

 Departure time: 07:30 AM

-Note: This tour is available from March to November, Tuesday-Sunday
+Note: This tour is available from March to November, Friday-Sunday

 Have you ever dreamed to step on the Moon?
-Do you want to explore the center of the Earth and it’s fabulous miracles?
+Do you want to explore the centre of the Earth and its fabulous miracles?
 Can you handle doing both of them in the same day?
-If your answer is yes, then Romania Muddy volcanoes and Unirea salt mine tour in one day is for you!
+If your answer is yes, then the Romania Muddy volcanoes and Unirea salt mine tour in one day is for you!

-Book now this trip and you will start your day with a visit in the largest salt mine in Europe, Unirea salt mine in Slanic Prahova.
+Book now this trip and you will start your day with a visit to the biggest salt mine in Europe, the Prahova salt mine in Romania, called “Unirea”.

 Unirea salt mine in Slanic Prahova is a mix between the hand of man and nature’s wonders.
-It is the largest salt mine in Europe and it was transformed into a health center for the treatment of pulmonary diseases in a saline air, at 210 meters deep.
+It is the largest salt mine in Romania and in Europe and it was transformed into a health centre for the treatment of pulmonary diseases in saline air, at 210 meters deep.
 It is also open for tourists that just want to see how the salt was extracted and to admire the largest chamber of the saline, which is 55 meters high.
-The access to the Unirea salt mine is made with mini buses since the elevator is broken.
+The access to the Unirea salt mine is made with minibuses since the elevator is broken.

 In the afternoon, after the salt mine, you will have the opportunity to walk in a lunar landscape, visiting the Romania muddy volcanoes.
 Before arriving there you will have a break for lunch in a recommended restaurant.
 After enjoying your lunch it is time to see the biggest Muddy volcanoes in Romania.

 The muddy volcanoes in Berca, Buzau county, form the biggest area of this type in Romania.
 Read more about them here.
-The muddy volcanoes tour inludes Paclele Mari and Paclele Mici, two geological and botanical reservations.
+The muddy volcanoes tour includes Paclele Mari and Paclele Mici, two geological and botanical reservations.
 They both have small volcano-shaped structures caused by the eruption of mud and natural gases that come from 3000 meters deep.
 Near these volcanoes the soil is sulfurous and salty, so the scenery looks like a desert or like the Moon’s surface.
 That makes it a special place.

 Want to see other natural wonders in Romania?
-Book our Transfagarasan road tour, the most beautiful road in the world.
+Book our Mud volcanoes and the living stones day trip from Bucharest.